-Two discussion forums were arranged at the SPO National Centre.
-The first was a seminar entitled 'Give Peace a Chance', which helped in increasing knowledge and creating awareness regarding international responses to the ongoing USA-led war in Iraq.
-The second forum paid tribute to Mohtarma Fatima Jinnah; speakers discussed her as a role model for Pakistani women, highlighting the qualities that made her a woman of substance.
+In addition a forum was arranged at the National Center to pay tribute to Mohtarma Fatima Jinnah; speakers discussed her as a role model for Pakistani women, highlighting the qualities that made her a woman of substance.

-A Community Institutions Convention was arranged by SPO Sindh in May 2003.
-This convention was attended by more than 500 representatives from social welfare organizations as well as people from all walks of life, including political workers, journalists, poets, artists, etc. The objective of the convention was to gather all members of social welfare organizations and enable them to share their experiences, and to highlight the significant role that they play in development.
+In May 2003, a Community Institutions Convention was arranged by SPO Sindh.
+This event was attended by more than 500 representatives from social welfare organizations as well as people from all walks of life, including political workers, journalists, poets, artists, etc. The objective of the convention was to gather all members of social welfare organizations and enable them to share their experiences, and to highlight the significant role that they play in development.